nutratech/blog/content/posts/2023/05/09/cops-came-to-my-house-on-salvia.rst

-I had taken a few puffs off a vaporizer and seen faint whispers of purple vapor exhale under a light.
+I had taken a few puffs off a vaporizer and seen faint whispers of purple vapor exhaled under a light.
 I was laying back on the couch, enjoying the mildly altered perceptual state and peacefulness of things, when I became aware of a disturbance outside.

 A lady had been locked out of her house.
 By the sounds of it a police officer had been summoned to help her, but had stopped short of her, and she was now